pavliks-website/pavlik-dev.github.io/_posts/2025-04-14-url-shortener-2.0.md

 - `short`: 4 characters
 - `normal`: 6 characters *(default)*
 - `long`: 10 characters

 ### Which one do I need?
-Well, let's say you found a file and want to send it to a friend of yours (if you have one ofc).
-You'll probably choose a short, 4 character long link.
-It

-If you need a short link for a friend or just to send to an another device of yours, you'll probably want a 4 character link.
-It'll be good for short periods of time, like a day or a week.\
-But, if you need a link for the public, maybe for a forum or a YouTube video, you'll probably need a longer link, because a short one could be overwritten by someone else. (its unlikely though, but its better to be safe than sorry)
+Well, there is no difference at all.
+You can use any length without fear that someone else will overwrite it.
+The code automatically selects only the link that is not taken.

+But in case every link is taken, and the service errors out, you could try a longer link.
+Or just try again.

 ## API is now a little different.
 Now to shorten a URL, you must use `/create` endpoint.\
 And you can provide a wanted mode with `mode` field.\
-And the output link got moved to `url` instead of `key`*???*
+And the output link got moved to `url` instead of `key`*???*\
 **Its still free though ;)**

 ## Random links